Bengal1/Simple-Transformer/README.md

 SimpleTransformer architecture is built according to article "Attention Is All You Need".

-This Repository is built for learning purposes, and its goal is to help people who would like to start coding transformer...
+This Repository is built for learning purposes, and its goal is to help people who would like to start coding transformer excuting [Machine Translation](https://en.wikipedia.org/wiki/Machine_translation).

 ## Requirements
 * Python 3